idio-lang/DIPS/source/implementing-idio/advanced/c-api.rst

 more fiddling to return the open file descriptor and the name of the file (from the modified template passed in).

-:file:`libc-api.c` requires the definitions in :file:`libc-api.h` to build and, once I'd rejigged all the callers -- think all the ``libc`` interfaces in :file:`job-control.idio` -- :program:`idio` requires the definitions in :file:`libc-api.idio` to run.
+Thus :file:`src/libc-api.c` requires the definitions in :file:`src/libc-api.h` to build and, once I'd rejigged all the callers -- think all the ``libc`` interfaces in :file:`lib/job-control.idio` -- :program:`idio` requires the definitions in :file:`lib/libc-api.idio` to run.

-So, :file:`libc-api.*` are great for me on this box.
-But, whilst :file:`libc-api.c` has been tweaked to use the nominal :lname:`C` API, :file:`libc-api.h` and :file:`libc-api.idio` are full of system-specific definitions.
+So, :file:`src/libc-api.*` are great for me on this box.
+But, whilst :file:`src/libc-api.c` has been manually tweaked to use the nominal :lname:`C` API, :file:`src/libc-api.h` and :file:`lib/libc-api.idio` are full of system-specific definitions.

 I can't check those into source control as they're simply wrong for anyone else.